Keenan Gough

-Keenan Blue Gough is an English professional footballer who plays as a defender for club Charlton Athletic.
+Keenan Blue Gough (born 28 February 2006) is an English professional footballer who plays as a centre-back for club Bristol Rovers, on loan from club Charlton Athletic.

 Career

+Charlton Athletic

 Coming through the youth system of Charlton Athletic, having joined the club at U9 level, Gough signed his first professional deal with the club on 2 June 2023.

 Gough made his professional debut for the club as a 19–year–old, coming on for the final 15 minutes of a 3–1 EFL Cup defeat away at Cambridge United on 26 August 2025.

 On 12 November 2025, Gough signed a new long-term contract with Charlton Athletic.

+On 20 December 2025, Gough made his first Championship appearance for the club, coming on in 89th minute of a 1–0 home victory over Oxford United on 26 August 2025.

+Bristol Rovers (loan)

+On 7 August 2026, Gough joined League Two club Bristol Rovers on a season-long loan deal.
+Having started and impressed in the club's opening two league fixtures, his performances drew praise from manager Steve Evans who described Gough as a "young man who will play a lot of Championship football going forward".